Story of Incredible Construction: The Konkan Railways

 Read Also: Some Special Trains Run By Indian Railways

-Reason for Konkan Railway: India has of the greatest and 4th largest rail network in the world and almost every part of India was connected via rail network excluding some parts of eastern India.
-Britishers also kept their hands off to this as they also knew that developing railway line in this part of India is a tough job and requires a lot of manpower and money and in case they succeed they will have to fight with nature.
-To construct a rail line becomes difficult in rainy season as this part of India receives some of the highest rainfall in the country.
+India has of the greatest and 4th largest rail network in the world and almost every part of India was connected via rail network excluding some parts of eastern India.
+Britishers also kept their hands off to this as they also knew that developing railway lines in this part of India is a tough job and requires a lot of manpower and money and in case they succeed they will have to fight with nature.
+To construct a rail line becomes difficult in the rainy season as this part of India receives some of the highest rainfall in the country.
 Since one side was the Arabian Sea and on the other side the Great Western Ghats, therefore, tunneling was difficult.
 Not only rocks but also the highlands were made of soft and clayey soil.
 The problem was further aggravated by land acquisition as it needed the organization to negotiate with forty-two thousand landowners.
 All these troubles caused successive rail ministers to ignore this project, but it severely affected the trade and transportation of the local region.
 The local traders had to follow a much longer route thereby increasing the cost of transportation.
-Finally, Indian Government approved the construction of railway line and on September 15, 1990 foundation stone at Roha was laid.
+Finally, the Indian Government approved the construction of the railway line and on September 15, 1990 foundation stone at Roha was laid.

 Read Also: A Bike Ride to Tamhini Ghat In Western Ghats